madlag/coronavirus_study/docs/countries/Bosnia_And_Herzegovina.md

 ## Bosnia And Herzegovina Covid-19 status comparison

-Bosnia And Herzegovina covid-19 deaths are currently doubling each 2.54 days (observed average doubling time is 2.2 days across countries).
+Bosnia And Herzegovina covid-19 deaths are currently doubling each 2.54 days (observed initial average doubling time is 2.2 days across countries).